-- How best to position your child during daily routines and activities - How to adapt toys, items for play and daily routines - What mobility options with equipment are available - How to facilitate safety within the home, school and community - What information can you provide to other members of the family, daycare, school districts on how to best support your child.
+- How can I modify or adapt toys, feeding utensils, items for selfcare used in my child's daily routine? - What mobility options with equipment are needed and available? - How do I best facilitate safety within the home, school and community? - What information can be provided to other members of the family, daycare and/or my child's school district on how to best support my child's needs?